cgpayne/interDep/requirements/README.txt

 Why am I deviating from the status quo, you ask?
-In one's search for Heaven on Earth, we do not deserve to be stuck in Dependency Hell.
+In one's search for Heaven on Earth, we do not deserve to be trapped in Dependency Hell.

 - Charlie Payne